California Straight Ahead (1925 film): Production

 Wilson played the stereotypical role of Tom's valet Sambo in blackface.
 The use of white actors in blackface for black character roles in Hollywood films did not begin to decline until the late 1930s, and is now considered highly offensive, disrespectful, and racist.

 Preservation

-Prints of California Straight Ahead are held by the Cinematheque Royale de Belgique, George Eastman Museum Motion Picture Collection, and UCLA Film and Television Archive.
+Prints of California Straight Ahead are held by the Cinematheque Royale de Belgique, George Eastman Museum Motion Picture Collection, and UCLA Film & Television Archive.